stecavalli/user-auth-frontend/README.md

 # React + Vite

-This project is a test for user registration and login, the frontend is connected to [Netlify](https://www.netlify.com/) site and the backend is connected to Render [Render](https://www.render.com/) site.
+This project is a test for user registration and login, the frontend is connected to
 <br>
 The database is hosted on [MongoDB](https://www.mongodb.com/) site.
 <br>